oniehuis/JuChrom.jl/docs/src/man/scan_timing.md

     ints = vec(rawintensities(msm)[:, i])       # intensity trace for that m/z
     lines!(ax₁,
            rawretentions(msm, unit=u"minute"),
-           ints / sum(ints),                    # normalize to comparable scale
+           ints / sum(ints),                    # normalize to a comparable scale
            label = "m/z = $(mz)")
 end
 axislegend(ax₁; position=:rt)
 save("xic.svg", fig₁)
+nothing
 ```

 ![](xic.svg)

 From the three traces, the peaks at higher m/z appear shifted to slightly later retention
 times, consistent with a **descending** m/z acquisition order.
 While Agilent GC–MS
 instruments are known to acquire in descending order, plotting prominent ions with widely
 separated m/z values allows the acquisition order to be inferred empirically when it is not
 known *a priori*.
 We next use this information to correct for the intra-scan time shift and
 align the chromatographic traces.

 ```@example 1